 Capacity Development for Online Learning & Teaching

-- Day 3 - Structure of Learning for Online Courses require some variations regarding the scaffolding and support mechanisms provided.
+- Theme 3 - Structure of Learning for Online Courses require some variations regarding the scaffolding and support mechanisms provided.
 Whichever digital platform you intend using (Moodle, Sakai, Blackboard, etc) there are constraints and opportunities that need to be explored.

-- Day 5 - Designing Online Assessment will depend largely on your regulatory context and the technological capabilities of your students and your institution.
+- Theme 5 - Designing Online Assessment will depend largely on your regulatory context and the technological capabilities of your students and your institution.
 We will explore how best to assess the outcomes of your courses in a digital form regardless of the discipline.